-Note: The Gribley Trail from the Sheldon Drive trailhead is temporarily closed.
+Note: February 25, 2021 The Gribley Trail from the Sheldon Drive trailhead is temporarily reopened.
 For more click here.

 The Delhi Trails are a system of four trails on Mt.
 Crawford in the Village of Delhi.
 Built and maintained by the Catskill Mountain Club, The trails, two named for characters in the novel My Side of the Mountain by Jean Craighead George and one in honor of the Delaware Academy mascot Bulldogs, together cover about 5.4 miles and offer the option of shorter hikes of varying degrees of difficulty.
 The longer Gribley Trail crosses the mountain ridge above the village in three miles.
 The Bulldog Run can be combined with a section of the Gribley to create a loop hike.
 The Frightful Falls Trail is a short connector, the steepness of which makes its name seem appropriate.
 And the Smith Pond Trail sits in the river valley on the west side of SR 28.

 This trail project is another built by the CMC to bring hiking opportunities closer to Catskill communities.
 The trails are designed to accommodate hikers of all ages and most abilities.
 The CMC feels that these trails will contribute to the physical, social and economic health of our communities.
 Offering the ability to easily access a place to go for a hike, however long or short, is an important way to help individuals maintain their health.
 The availability of a nearby place to spend time alone or with friends, family and children will offer a wonderful opportunity for relaxation, fun and meaningful time spent together in an awe inspiring and peaceful setting.
 And visitors from near and far will avail themselves of the services provided by local businesses when they come to town for a hike.
 We are convinced that everyone will benefit in some way from the presence of these new trails and that the Catskills will become an even better place to live and to visit.